nico3333fr/CSP-useful/csp-wtf/not-explained.md

 __WTF:__ ?????

 __Answer:__ related to Skype assets, however, did not find how to reproduce this CSP notification.
+EDIT: could be related to Skype extension for Chrome: https://github.com/nico3333fr/CSP-useful/issues/27 (have to test and confirm)

 ---------------------------------------
 # var api = {};